 Hachimanzaka is a 270-meter-long straight road extending to the sea and the sky.
 The area offers wonderful views: when you look down, you can see the Seikan Ferry ship, the Mashu-Maru, which is moored to the old pier as a memorial museum; when you look up, you can enjoy the view of Mount Hakodate.

-When you go all the way up to the top of the slope, there awaits Hakodate Nishi High School, where Japan's famous enka singer, Saburo Kitajima has graduated from.
+Although the slope is a straight road extending towards the sea now, it is said that the road used to be winding.
+When you go all the way up to the top of the slope, there awaits Hakodate Nishi High School, where the famous Japanese enka singer Saburo Kitajima graduated from.

 On the top of the slope, there still are historical buildings such as Old British Consulate of Hakodate.
 Once you venture into Hakodateyama via the Ropeway, you can enjoy the scenic view of one of the three best nightscapes of Japan.